sands-lab/colext/README.md

       push_to_db_interval: 10 # in seconds
     ```

-1. Specify your Python dependencies using a `requirements.txt` file on the same directory as the CoLExT configuration file.
+1. Specify your Python dependencies using a `requirements.txt` file in the same directory as the CoLExT configuration file.
-1. Deploy, monitor the experiment in real time, and download the collected performance metrics as CSV files.
+1. Deploy, monitor the experiment in real-time, and download the collected performance metrics as CSV files.

     ```bash
     # Execute in the directory with the colext_config.yaml